 Following his work on the TV movies The Ratings Game and The Selling Of Vince D’Angelo, DeVito was offered Stu Silver’s script for Throw Momma From The Train, not only for a supporting role, but also to direct it.
 Playing opposite Billy Crystal’s community-college writing teacher Larry, DeVito plays Owen Lift, a man who fantasises about murdering his overbearing mother.

-When Larry advises Owen to go and see a Hitchcock movie to learn about plot development, he mistakenly believes that he’s suggesting a Strangers On A Train-inspired quid pro quo, and pushes Larry’s hated ex-wife off a cruise ship, leaving a bewildered Larry to hold up his end of the insane bargain and murder Owen’s formidable matriarch.
+When Larry advises him to go and see a Hitchcock movie to learn about plot development, Owen mistakenly believes that he’s suggesting a Strangers On A Train-inspired quid pro quo.
+He duly pushes Larry’s hated ex-wife off a cruise ship, leaving a bewildered Larry to hold up his end of the insane bargain and murder Owen’s formidable matriarch.

 As in the films he’s directed since, DeVito’s perspective is suited to this kind of noirish caper, even if this leans more towards slapstick than gallows humour.
 In the first place, Orion Pictures had trouble securing permission from Warner Bros to reference Strangers On A Train, but eventually cut a deal by giving the bigger studio their stake in 1981’s Arthur.
 In a roundabout way, Throw Momma From The Train enabled Arthur 2: On The Rocks to be made, but it was the former film that fared better with critics and audiences, giving DeVito a decent-sized hit for his first theatrically released feature.

-He and Crystal make an entertaining double act, but it’s Anne Ramsey, who bagged a Best Supporting Actress Oscar nomination for her performance.
+He and Crystal make an entertaining double act, but it’s Anne Ramsey who steals the show, bagging a Best Supporting Actress Oscar nomination in the process.
 Perhaps better known as Mama Fratelli from The Goonies, Ramsey was battling throat cancer during the production and sadly passed away the year after the film was released, but she’s this enjoyable noir spoof’s secret weapon.

 The War Of The Roses (1989)